JuliaLinearAlgebra/LowRankApprox.jl/README.md

 Matrix sketching is a core component of this package and its proper use is critical for high performance.
 For an `m` by `n` matrix `A`, a sketch of order `k` takes the form `B = S*A`, where `S` is a `k` by `m` sampling matrix (see below).
 Sketches can similarly be constructed for sampling from the right or for multiplying against `A'`.
 The idea is that `B` contains a compressed representation of `A` up to rank approximately `k`, which can then be efficiently processed to recover information about `A`.

 The default sketch method defines `S` as a Gaussian random matrix.
-Other sketch methods can be specified through the "options" interface.
+Other sketch methods can be specified using the keyword `sketch`.
 For example, setting:

 ```julia
 opts = LRAOptions(sketch=:srft, args...)